 A history of police violence in America

-Police killed 1,127 people in 2020 alone, according to Mapping Police Violence (MPV), and as of Oct.
-6, police have killed nearly 800 people in 2021.
-Despite making up only 13% of the American population, Black people were 28% of the people killed by law enforcement that year.
-MPV statistics show that Black people are three times more likely to be killed by a policeman, despite being 1.3 times more likely to be unarmed.
-Black lives are being taken in stark numbers, but almost 99% of killings by police have not resulted in criminal charges, according to MPV.
+Police killed 1,144 people killed by police in 2021, according to Mapping Police Violence, up from 1,132 people in 2020.
+Despite making up only 13% of the American population, Black people represent 23% of those killed by law enforcement in 2021.
+MPV statistics show that Black people are nearly three times more likely than white people to be killed by a police officer.
+Almost 99% of killings by police have not resulted in criminal charges.

 Stacker compiled a list of 50 chronological events showing the history of police violence in the United States, from 18th-century slave patrols to the May 4 Haymarket riot in 1886 and the 2020 murder of George Floyd.
 This report highlights policies, organizations, and events, and explores how they relate to police brutality, institutionalized discrimination, and the loss of lives.
 Our research is based on news articles, government reports, and historical documentation including primary sources.
 Multiple methods that encourage racial division within the system have been enforced and continue to show up in statistics over the years.